balsikandar/Robin/README.md

 ### Contributing to this Repo
-If you have a feature request or suggestion. raise a [Ticket](https://github.com/balsikandar/Robin/issues) here.
+If you have a feature request or suggestion raise a [Ticket](https://github.com/balsikandar/Robin/issues) here.
 You can also contribute just create a pull request and dive in.

 ### Find this project useful ? :heart:
 * Support it by clicking the :star: button on the upper right of this page. :v: